robinandeer/robinandeer.github.io/source/blog/2016-06-18-how-i-test-my-code-part-1.html.md

 Reasons to test code are plentiful; performance, quality, usability, security, and stability.
 However, I’m going to focus on testing to **ensure expected behavior**.

 The main idea is that your suite of tests should **insprire confidence** that the code performs as expected.
 Any additional updates should pass all tests before being considered in the main branch.
-This way, developer who contribtute to the project don't fear breaking something.
+This way, developer who contribtute to the project don't fear breaking something 🐞.

 I decided to write a series of post on "How I test code".
 The first part will focus on how I motivate myself and general stategies that help when writing tests.
-In the upcoming parts I will get more detailed about Python testing but many of the concepts are general enough to apply to any language.
+In the upcoming parts I will get more detailed about Python testing but many of the concepts are general enough to apply to any language 🌎.

 ![intro](/assets/img/lack-of-tests.png)